opencmii/codecharge/README.md

 ##Benefits

 * Provides CodeChargeStudio developers with a clf compliant design template for existing and new projects, starting with the boew-intranet-theme.
+A demo application featuring it is underway.
-* Simplify interface language management by capturing all values in separate external resource text files.
+* simplify interface language management by capturing all values in separate external resource text files.
 * Allow conversion of existing static page based web clf site into a consolidated data driven web application.
 * Truly separates look and feel format and content development for the web development team.
 * Reuse wet-boew-php sub-project meta-data definition to facilitate migration.